Hair Color Ideas and Inspiration

 If you’ve been debating entering the incredible world of pastel hair but haven’t been sure how, we’ve got you covered.
+Check out these 40 gorgeous pastel hair color ideas.

 When we were children, every toy, sweater, and birthday cake was a particularly bright shade of pastel pink.
 Now that we’re grown ladies, it’s time to make a return to the vibrant color with bubblegum-tinted hair.

 Rose gold is one of the newest pastels on this list, but there’s no chance it’ll fade from popularity any time soon.
-The shade, which has appeared on the hallowed heads of innumerable celebrities, is a luxe mix of honey blonde and bubblegum pink.
+The shade, which has appeared on the hallowed heads of countless celebrities, is a luxe mix of honey blonde and bubblegum pink.

 If you’re committed to giving rose gold a try, you’re in luck: The color is stunning on all skin tones.
 Don’t be afraid to flex a little.